premananda108/redis8-spam-guard/article_description.md

 7.  **Heuristics (The Fallback Plan):** If the Redis database is empty (i.e., the model hasn't been trained yet), the system falls back on a set of simple, rule-based checks (heuristics).
 It looks for common spam keywords (e.g., "buy now," "earn money"), checks if the post has suspiciously low engagement, etc.

 8.  **The Response:** The server sends the final verdict back to the web interface.
-This includes the classification (spam/not spam), the confidence level, and the reasoning behind the decision (e.g., "Similar to known spam posts" or "Contains spam keywords").
+This includes the classification (spam/not spam), the confidence level, the reasoning behind the decision (e.g., "Similar to known spam posts" or "Contains spam keywords"), and a list of similar posts with their titles and URLs.

 ## Key Technologies